Ideas on Swapping a Weber Carburetor on a Subaru EA82 Engine

-In this Writeup:
+In this Writeup you'll find

 ► Solving problems untold by the Manuals.

-► Weber 32/36 Jetting for the EA82 to be used between Sea Level and ~ 6500 Feet (2000 Mts) Altitude.
+► Jetting for the EA82 to be used between Sea Level and ~ 6500 Feet (2000 Mts) Altitude.

 ► ...and Much More!
 Pay attention to the "Important Notes"

-Some time ago, I did Swapped a Weber 32/36 Carburator on my 1985 White Wagon EA82 (which isn't white anymore) That swap job took much more things to do than the Weber's Manual describes; so I'll explain and add Pics of all the problems I found and the ideas to solve 'em, here; Hoping that those will Help People who want to Swap a Weber carb in a EA82 Subaru engine, flawlessly.
+On early 2006 I Swapped a progressive Weber 32/36 Carburetor on my 1985 Subaru White Wagon (which isn't white anymore),, that swap job needed much more things to be done than what the Manual included with the kit, stated; so I'll explain here everything that is needed to successfully do the Swap, and I will add Photos describing all the problems I faced and the ideas I had to solve them; Hoping that this writeup will Help you to Swap a Weber carburetor on a EA82 Subaru engine, flawlessly.

 REMEMBER: Use this Ideas at your Own Risk!

-There are many different Weber Carburators' Designs on the market, however the two models used more often, are the Progressive Models (Such as the 32/36 DEGV I used) and the Synchronous Models (Such as the 38/38 DGAS), if you want to be Sure which model do you have, just take a look at the Linkage between both Stages, behind the acceleration plate: If Both Butterflies moves at the same time, all the time the Throttle position moves, it is a Synchronous Weber (Such like the 38/38 DGAS or a bigger numbered, like the 48, etc...), But if one stage opens after the other have reached already half way open, then it is a Progressive Weber. (such like the popular 32/36 DEGV I Used).
+Each barrel has its own butterfly that opens / closes according to the Throttle position; if you want to be Sure which model do you have, just take a look at the Linkage that opens the butterflies between both Barrels, it is located behind the throttle plate: If Both Butterflies on both barrels, opens at the same time, always when the throttle position moves, it is a Synchronous Weber (Such like the 38/38 DGAS or a bigger numbered, like the 48, etc...); But if one barrel's butterfly starts to open only after the other one have already reached the half way open, then it is a Progressive Weber. (such like the popular 32/36 DEGV).

 That been said, lets Begin to explain the Problems I Faced during the Swap Job, and How I Solved them.

-To make those Bigger diameter screws to fit, You'll need to Drill and tap new Bigger Threads to the intake manifold, but Be Careful when doing that: The intake manifold is also a coolant crossover, so you must take the proper measurements to avoid drilling onto a water passage.
+To make those Bigger diameter screws to fit, You'll need to Drill and tap new Bigger Threads to the intake manifold, but Be Careful when doing that: The intake manifold is also a coolant crossover, so you must take the proper depth measurements to avoid drilling onto a water passage.
 I Kindly Suggest you to remove the whole intake manifold from the Engine, prior to do the rethreading.

 Here you can see how the Intake Manifold Originally was,

 (Notice the Small threads on the Carb's Base)